-Cannabis with less than 1% THC content is now legal for consumption in Swiss.
-Various of cannabis products and lots of CBD weed will be offered at the hemp fair CannaTrade.
-Concerning food and medicaments/drugs the current Swiss Law in is more strictly.
-A minimum THC content in foodstuffs is legal but CBD is here completely forbidden (still).
-Represented products for the purpose of healing, even naturally based ones, have to be officially authorized by Swissmedic, otherwise promotion is not permitted.
+Cannabis containing less than 1% THC content is now legal for consumption in Switzerland.
+A range of cannabis products and various types of CBD weed will be on offer at the CannaTrade Hemp Fair.
+Where food and medicaments/drugs are concerned, the current Swiss law is stricter.
+A minimum THC content in foodstuffs is legal but CBD is (still) completely prohibited here.
+Products for the purpose of healing, even where natural in origin, have to be officially authorized by Swissmedic, otherwise promise of healing may not be advertised.

-Cannabis users will find a lot of helpful info on the entire Swiss law regarding consumption of cannabis http://www.hanflegal.ch/
+Cannabis users will find a lot of helpful information about the Swiss law on cannabis consumption at http://www.hanflegal.ch/

-The selling and distribution of hempseeds with more than 1% THC content is illegal in Swiss.
+The selling and distribution of hempseeds with a THC content in excess of 1% is illegal in Switzerland.
 Please pay attention to the farming regulations.
-Hempseeds (less than 1% THC) for nutritious purpose are not only legal but also delicious and healthy.See also: Cannabis
+Hempseeds (with less than 1% THC) for nutritional purposes are not only legal but also delicious and healthy.See also: Cannabis

-Under this labeling, the first Swiss hemp events took place in the years 1999 and 2000.
-These actions finally lead to the first international hemp fair CannaTrade.ch in 2001.
+Under this name, the first Swiss hemp events took place in 1999 and 2000.
+These actions finally led to the first International Cannabis Expo CannaTrade in 2001.

 See also: CannaTrade